Cavalry Ground: History

 In 1997, Jinnah Flyover was constructed to help ease the flow of traffic.
-In January 2011, Cavalry Ground entered into the national media spotlight over two major incidents.
-On 11 January 2011, the parents of Justice Javed Iqbal, a senior judge of the Supreme Court of Pakistan (Malik Abdul Hameed and Zarina) were found murdered under what police called "mysterious circumstances".
+In January 2011, Cavalry Ground was in the national media spotlight ove two major incidents.
+On 11 January 2011, the parents of Justice Javed Iqbal, a senior judge of the Supreme Court of Pakistan (Malik Abdul Hameed and Zarina) were found murdered under what police called "mysterious circumstances" in their house near Cavalry Ground.
 Preliminary investigations suggested that both had suffocated to death in their bedroom.
 In a separate incident almost 10 days later, it was reported that between 21 January and 27 January 2011, Raymond Davis (a detained CIA contractor) had reportedly used the residence at 59/A Cavalry Ground.

+Many serving and retired army officers, including generals, live in this area, as well as having the private residences of many politicians and members of Parliament.
+The mosque, Khalid Masjid, is where the renowned islamic scholar Dr Malik Ghulam Murtaza led Friday prayers and tarawih.